 Here are some ways you can catch up:

-- Review session materials posted here: pre-webinar videos, presentations, activities or resources;
+- Review session materials posted here: pre-webinar videos, presentations, activities or resources.

 Please note that we do not record Managing by Network webinars in order to encourage everyone to speak freely about their work in partnership, without concern about their comments being taken out of context.

-New to the WebEx classroom?
+Are you new to the WebEx classroom?